 The Humes were well connected in Europe: They contributed to Empress Josephine’s large collection of roses at Malmaison despite the war between Britain and France.

-Bringing roses from China didn’t actually take much exploring.
+Most roses came from China.
+Finding roses there actually didn’t take much exploring (which wasn’t allowed for foreigners anyway).
 Roses were immensely popular in China.
-The famous Fa Tee gardens were a nursey that grew them in large amounts and varieties.
+The famous Fa Tee gardens were a nursery that grew them in large amounts and varieties.
 These roses weren’t wild roses but cultivated roses.
 They became known as tea roses, as their leaves are supposed to smell of black tea.
 Most travellers simply went to Fa Tee gardens and bought a few species.
+It was also possible to order roses and have them shipped to you.
+The journey home was the dangerous parts with salty air, heat, and storms threatening the safe arrival of the plants.

-• Gardener and explorer William Kerr added the white-flowered rosa banksiae in 1807, which he named after the wife of his patron, Joseph Banks.
+- Gardener and explorer William Kerr added the white-flowered rosa banksiae in 1807, which he named after the wife of his patron, Joseph Banks.

-• A Mr. Thomas Evans brought the cruenta rose with him from China in 1810.
+- Mr. Thomas Evans brought the cruenta rose with him from China in 1810.

-• Charles Francis Greville, Esq., had his ‘Seven Sisters’ rose sent to him from China between 1815 and 1817.
+- Charles Francis Greville, Esq., had his ‘Seven Sisters’ rose sent to him from China between 1815 and 1817.

 Extended Reading